Im-Rises/TetrisSFML/README.md

 Tetris game written in C++ using SFML 2.5.1 lib available for windows, linux and macOS.

-The project is compiled using CMake and MinGw compiler version (w64 9.0).
+The project is compiled using CMake and VisualStudio compiler version.

 ## Features